DxO PureRAW offers three types of photo processing:

 Please note:

-- During processing, the metadata from the original photos are kept with the processed images as well as the camera’s EXIF data (shooting parameters, GPS coordinates, etc.), creator and copyright information, star rating, keywords, and any information added to the IPTC fields (key, location, etc.) in your photo management software.
+- During processing, the metadata from the original photos are kept with the processed images as well as the camera’s EXIF data (shooting parameters, GPS coordinates, etc.), creator and copyright information, star rating, keywords, and any information added to the IPTC fields (title, location, etc.) in your photo management software.

 Canceling or interrupting optimization